Phuturer/Phuturer/README.md

 ## 👨‍💻 About Me

-I've spent the last 10+ years deep in the Linux ecosystem, making sure servers don't catch on fire.
-My day job is all about building, scaling, and automating infrastructure so deployments just *work*.
+Hi, I'm Max. 👋🏼 For over a decade, I've been managing Linux infrastructure with a focus on building, scaling, and automating systems to ensure deployments run reliably.

 When I'm off the clock, I'm usually tearing down and rebuilding my homelab, self-hosting everything I can, or over-engineering my smarthome setup.